 For the fourth edition of the Mdina Biennale, the Refectory will also be used as an exhibition space.
 Retaining its original Baroque construction this space is an elegant barrel-vaulted ceiling with four windows on each side between pendentives.
 It is the largest exhibition space within the Ground Floor of the Cathedral Museum.

 From 1858 onwards, the seminary was gradually phased out and the building took on a number of different functions, until finally an exhibition of Marian Art held at the premises in 1949 inspired the ecclesiastical authorities to transform it into the Cathedral Museum.
 On 4th January 1969, the Museum was officially opened.
 All the paintings, silver, ecclesiastical textiles and other artefacts, which were formerly exhibited in the restricted space around the nearby Aula Capitularis inside the Mdina Cathedral, were moved out of the Cathedral to be accommodated in the new museum.
 This transformation established the Cathedral Museum as one of the leading Maltese cultural institutions.
 The year 2004 saw the start of an active refurbishment programme.

-Links to the site plans of the Museum's floors are provided below:
+Link to the site plans of the Museum's floor is provided below: